© Society of Dyers and Colourists

 The manuscript should consist of a Microsoft Word document containing the title, a full list of authors, their addresses (affiliations should be made with superscript italics of the form, a, b, c, etc.; the author who is to receive correspondence should be identified with an asterisk) and email address of the corresponding author.
 This should be followed by the summary, the main body of text and references.
 Any tables and figures, together with their captions, should be included at the end of the manuscript.
 Manuscripts should be formatted as described in the Author Guidelines below.

 The names of any reviewers will not be disclosed to the author submitting a paper.
 Authors will be notified whether their manuscript has been accepted (possibly subject to certain revisions) or rejected on the basis of the referee(s)’ reports.
 If revision is required, a full revised manuscript should be provided in electronic form.
 A detailed note explaining how the manuscript has been amended in response to the referee(s)’ comments should also be included.
+Ideally, revisions should be highlighted in the revised manuscript in a different colour to speed up assessment.
 Authors should note that any original documents submitted to the editorial office will not be returned unless explicitly requested.

 Coloration Technology attempts to keep the review process as short as possible to enable rapid publication of new scientific data.
-In order to facilitate this process, authors may suggest the names and current email addresses of one potential international reviewer whom you consider capable of reviewing your manuscript.
+In order to facilitate this process, authors may suggest the names and current email addresses of potential international reviewers whom you consider capable of reviewing your manuscript.

 5. Manuscript Language, Format and Structure

 The language of publication is English.
 Authors for whom English is a second language must have their manuscript professionally edited by an English speaking person before submission to make sure the English is of high quality.
 It is preferred that manuscripts are professionally edited.
-A list of independent suppliers of editing services can be found at http://authorservices.wiley.com/bauthor/english_language.asp.
-Japanese authors can also find a list of local English improvement services at http://www.wiley.co.jp/journals/editcontribute.html.
+A list of independent suppliers of editing services can be found at Wiley Editing Services.
+Japanese authors can also find a list of local English improvement services here.
 All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.

 All manuscripts submitted to Coloration Technology should normally include:

-Main Text: An ‘Introduction’ which describes the aims of the investigation; an ‘Experimental’ section outlining the methods used; a ‘Results and Discussion’ section; and in the ‘Conclusions’ section a summary of the conclusions drawn should be outlined.
+Main Text: An ‘Introduction’ which describes the aims of the investigation; an ‘Experimental’ section outlining the methods used to enable replication of the work; a ‘Results and Discussion’ section; and in the ‘Conclusions’ section a summary of the conclusions drawn should be outlined.
 In all papers, but in particular those describing theoretical studies, it is desirable that the aims and objectives of the work and any conclusions drawn should be stated as clearly as possible in terms of practical coloration.

 Acknowledgements: If included, this section should be kept brief and inserted immediately above the list of references.